-The Association approved a revised Tenant Involvement Policy in November 2021.
-The policy builds on our successful tenant involvement structures and seeks to provide new opportunities for tenants to engage with our services, including electronically.
-The policy also committed the Association to implementing the National Housing Federation's 'Together with Tenants' framework.
-Further work will be undertaken over the next 12 months to assess the impact of the Government's new Social Housing Regulation Bill and to start collecting the regulators new tenant satisfaction measures, ready for reporting in Spring 2023.
+The Association Tenant Involvement Policy builds on our successful tenant involvement structures and provides new opportunities for tenants to engage with our services, including electronically.
+The Association has signed up to the National Housing Federation's 'Together with Tenants' framework and our commitment to this is regularly monitored by the Resident Scrutiny Panel.